Sonia Boyce: Career

 Boyce works with a range of media including photography, installation and text.
 She gained prominence as part of the Black British cultural renaissance of the 1980s.
 Her work also references feminism.
 Roy Exley (2001) has written: "The effect of her work has been to re-orientate and re-negotiate the position of Black or Afro-Caribbean art within the cultural mainstream."

+Boyce has said that she is influenced by the work of Sophie Calle, Adrian Piper, Valie Export, Vito Acconci, Lygia Clark, David Medalla, Art & Language, Stephen Willats, Susan Hiller and Suzanne Lacey.

 An early exhibition in which Boyce participated was in 1983 at the Africa Centre, London, entitled Five Black Women.
 Her early works were large chalk-and-pastel drawings depicting friends, family and childhood experiences.
 Drawing from her background she often included depictions of wallpaper patterns and bright colours associated with the Caribbean.
 Through this work, the artist examined her position as a Black woman in Britain and the historical events in which that experience was rooted.
 She also took part in the 1983 exhibition Black Women Time Now.

-In 1989, Boyce was a part of a group of four female artists who created an exhibition called The Other Story, which was the first display of British African, Caribbean, and Asian Modernism.
+In 1989, Boyce was one of four female artists selected for an exhibition called The Other Story, which was the first display of British African, Caribbean, and Asian Modernism.

-In her later works, Boyce used diverse media including digital photography to produce composite images depicting contemporary Black life.
+In her later works, Boyce has used diverse media including digital photography to produce composite images depicting contemporary Black life.
 Although her focus is seen to have shifted away from specific ethnic experiences, her themes continue to be the experiences of a Black woman living in a white society, and how religion, politics and sexual politics made up that experience.

-Boyce was awarded an MBE in the Queen's Birthday Honours List 2007, for services to art.
-On 9 March 2016, Boyce was elected as a member of the Royal Academy.
+She describes her later work as having "become progressively less didactic.
+I’m preoccupied with investigating how the artwork can have a life of its own that transcends the need to tell people what to think."

 In 2018, as part of a retrospective exhibition of her art at Manchester Art Gallery, Boyce was invited by the curators of the gallery to make new work in dialogue with the collection's 18th- and 19th-century galleries, for which Boyce invited performance artists to engage with these works in these galleries in "a non-binary way".
 As part of one of these events, the artists decided to temporarily remove J. W. Waterhouse's painting Hylas and the Nymphs from the gallery wall, prompting a wide discussion of issues of censorship and curatorial decision-making, interpretation and judgement, by gallery audiences and in the media.